 SATAC can help you make decisions that will maximise your options for tertiary study.

 In Year 10 you will pick the subjects you want to study in the SACE/NTCET or IB Diploma.
 You might have a clear idea of what you want to do after school, or you might still be considering your options.
 There are lots of pathways to tertiary study, but a little bit of planning now will help keep your options open.

 Get a feel for the types of courses that are available, and whether they have any extra entry requirements like prerequisites.
 These will affect your subject choices.

-The courses might be a little different by the time you are ready to apply, but you can use the SATAC website to guide you in the right direction.
+The courses might be a little different by the time you are ready to apply, but you can use the SATAC website and publications to guide you in the right direction.

 What to expect in Year 11